What is Social Media Intelligence (SOCMINT)?

 This type of intelligence is important since it is able to identify early warning indicators and criminal activity.
 This real-time data gives the analyst the opportunity to predict and understand behaviours, events, or crises all over the world.

 Even though its value is undeniable, SOCMINT should not be the only intelligence gathering methodology employed.
-It should be integrated into other disciplines, such as HUMINT (Human Intelligence) or SIGINT (Signal Intelligence).
+It should be integrated into other disciplines, such as HUMINT (Human Intelligence) or SIGINT (Signals Intelligence).